jmalva/AddressBookManager/README.md

-# Problem Statement
+# Description

-Here at Lob we work with addresses quite a lot.
-Our users want a user-friendly way to search their address books and manage the addresses in them.

-To get started we have partially built a solution including a front-end with a mock-up of the final solution.
-It's complete with a menu system and visual samples of how it should look but it's missing all of the user interactions and it's not hooked up to the back-end.

-We've also partially built an API server to get you started.
-Right now all it does is say "Hello world!" but we've done some of the heavy lifting and implemented an address controller complete with CRUD & a full-text search.
-This controller uses a redis instance as the database - you are welcome to keep this design or implement a different one.
-Either way you'll have time to explain your choice in the follow-up call.
+Address controller complete with CRUD & a full-text search was implemented.
+This controller uses a redis instance as the database.

-Your task is to design and build the API to power the address manager and then wire up the front end to use the API.
-You can use any technology or design patterns you find suitable for the task, but prefer consistency with the existing code.

-The front-end is built with `next.js` and it's using `Tailwind CSS` as it's utility library.
-You'll also find some bare-boned components to help get you started.
+The front-end is built with `next.js` and uses `Tailwind CSS` as it's utility library.

 **Requirements**

-- Design an address management API.
+- Designed an address management API.
 - Build the API (using the provided components).
-- Update the front-end to be interactive and integrate with your server.
+- Updated the front-end to be interactive and integrated with my server.
-  - The address book should show every user with their address as a `card`.
+  - The address book shows every user with their address as a `card`.
-  - As you type in the search bar, the `cards` will start narrowing down to ones that match.
+  - As you type in the search bar, the `cards` will narrow down to ones that match.
-  - Clicking on the `Add Address` button should toggle the form editor and clicking on `Save` should save a new user's address.
+  - Clicking on the `Add Address` or `Edit` button toggles the form editor and clicking on `Save` saves/edits a new user's address.
-  - Clicking the `Edit` button should toggle the form editor and clicking on `Save` should close the form editor
-  - When you click on `Delete` the user should get deleted.
+  - When you click on `Delete` the user is deleted.

-**Acceptance Criteria**
-We will walk through a complete demo of your solution.
-The front-end must integrate with your back-end & all CRUD actions + search should work.
-Before your phone interview, please zip up your solution and send it back.

-**_We will be asking for you to develop a small incremental feature during the call, so make sure it is easy and comfortable to modify and run your code in your environment for the call._**

 # Getting Started